-Start by determining what areas you want to focus on that tie directly to your annual business growth goals.
-Keep it at a manageable level — say, four or five areas — and identify KPIs that need improvement based on your company’s business goals for the year.
-Focus areas might include:
+Determine the areas you want to focus on that tie directly to your annual business growth goals and align with your buyer personas.
+Keep things at a manageable level and identify KPIs that need improvement based on your company’s business goals for the year.

 Based on your goals for the next quarter, clearly define the recommended initiatives and a high-level outline of the marketing activities within each focus area.
-You don’t need a two-page dissertation for each one, but you should sum up each proposed element in a sentence or two.
+You don’t need a lengthy dissertation for each one; sum up each proposed element in a sentence or two.

-Outlining the basics will help get key stakeholders on board by giving a snapshot of practical marketing tactics that will help you reach your goals.
+Outlining the basics in a quarterly marketing plan template like the one above will help get key stakeholders on board.
+It gives a snapshot of practical marketing tactics that will help you reach your goals.
 For example, if an initiative is to improve how you qualify SQLs (Sales Qualified Leads) that are generated from your website’s conversion forms and chatbots, you could use the following statement:

 “Marketing will meet with Sales to talk through common gaps and any new qualification criteria.
 We will discuss opportunities for improvement and a plan for measuring results.
 Marketing will examine landing pages and chat flows to determine how the content might need to be changed to improve conversions and their quality.”

 Any marketing strategy roadmap requires establishing SMART goals for each focus area.
-These quarterly roadmap goals should have a direct impact on at least one of your overall marketing and sales KPIs for the year.
+Quarterly roadmap goals should have a direct impact on at least one of your overall marketing and sales KPIs for the year.

 - Increase website sessions-to-contacts conversion rate by 0.75% by the end of Q3